 A second course in Calculus.
 Applications of the integral, techniques of integration, convergence of sequence and series, Taylor series, polar coordinates.
 Lecture, three hours; recitation, two hours per week.
 Prereq: A grade of C or better in MA 113, MA 137, or MA 132.

 A comprehensive course in the art and science of surveying as applied to civil engineering, including the use and care of surveying instruments; measurement of horizontal and vertical distances, angles and directions; collection of ground and underground data for the design and layout of roads, buildings, various mineral workings and other structures; and some aspects of the precise determination of position and direction for survey control.
 Lecture, three hours, laboratory, three hours per week.

 A continuation of CHE 105.
-A study of the principles of chemistry and their application to the more important elements and compounds.
+A study of the principles of chemistry and their application to elements and compounds.